Koverkill/toolchain/dotfiles/.config/nvim-backup/README.md

 9. Toggle spotify/lg with same button rather than q
 10. Smart sentence wrapping, auto formatting for .md files (near end of 120)
 11. ^I being inserted with plain text paste
+12. Avoid jumping to the wrong cellular library